 Advanced robots use closed loop position systems for all joints.

-3 thoughts on “What is Motion Control?”
+3 responses to “What is Motion Control?”